jonaden94/PigBench/tracking/README.md

 ```

 ## Tracking models
 Once the data is prepared, you can use the provided training and inference functionality for the models evaluated in our paper.
-If you wanna use one of the SORT-based models, follow the [`BoxMOT guide`](boxmot/README.md).
-Information on how to use the learning-based models can be found in the [`MOTIP guide`](motip/README.md) and [`MOTRv2 guide`](motrv2/README.md).
+If you wanna use one of the SORT-based models, follow the [BoxMOT guide](boxmot/README.md).
+Information on how to use the learning-based models can be found in the [MOTIP guide](motip/README.md) and [MOTRv2 guide](motrv2/README.md).